He Likes You But Doesn’t Want a Relationship? Here’s Why!

 So, there’s nothing that you have to do in such a scenario, girl.
 It’s time to walk away from this guy.

-Rather than viewing the relationship as a meaningful partnership, the guy may feel that it will limit his independence and freedom.
-So, he prefers to keep things undefined, putting you into an ambiguous gray area between dating and friendship.
+Instead of viewing the relationship as a meaningful partnership, he might feel that it will limit his independence and freedom.
+So, he prefers to keep things undefined, putting you into an gray area between dating and friendship.

 His flakiness and desire to “take things slow” conveys his interest in a casual relationship.